 12. The Golden Circle in Iceland is NOT Gold!

-So, after a disappointing trip to Diamond Beach, we decided to visit the famous Golden Circle – one of the most advertised attraction in Iceland.
+Cool things to do in Iceland?
+So, after a disappointing trip to Diamond Beach, we decided to visit the famous Golden Circle – one of the most advertised attractions in Iceland.

 I was really excited about the road trip and did hope to be finally rich.

 But you can only imagine my face when I noticed that there was no gold, nothing was golden not even a tiny circle…